balu-sirigireddy/Practice-git/README.md

 # Practice-git

-this repository is used for practice git - -a version control system.
+this repository is used for practice git - -a version control system